Skip to main content

 Reality check: The ombudsman is an advocate, not emergency law enforcement.
 If someone is in immediate danger, call 911 first.

-What it helps with: Aging services can point you toward housing and home-related programs, but they do not control every housing waitlist or repair fund.
-ADRC can help you sort local housing, low-income apartments, accessible options, energy help, and home maintenance resources.
+What it helps with: Aging services can point you toward housing, home repair, utility, and legal resources, but they do not control every waitlist or fund.
+ADRC can help you sort local housing, low-income apartments, accessible options, energy help, home maintenance, and civil legal help.

-Who may qualify: Eligibility depends on the program.
-Housing vouchers, public housing, USDA repairs, weatherization, and utility help all use different rules.
+Who may qualify: Each program has its own rules.
+Housing vouchers, public housing, USDA repairs, weatherization, utility help, and legal aid all use different rules.

-Reality check: A senior center may know who to call, but it may not have money to fix rent, roof, or electric bills directly.
-Ask for the correct agency and application.
+Reality check: A senior center may know who to call, but it may not have money to fix rent, a roof, or an electric bill directly.

 Official resources to save